Queen's University at Kingston: Research

 Other research facilities include the Queen's University Biological Station, the largest inland field station in Canada.
 The Biological Station's mandate is to provide teaching and research opportunities in biology and other related sciences, as well as the conservation of the local environment.
 Researchers and students have gathered at the biological station to conduct research and participate in courses spanning ecology, evolution, conservation, and environmental biology.
 In 2002, it became part of the United Nations–recognized Thousand Islands – Frontenac Arch Biosphere Reserve.

 Queen's University has a joint venture with McGill University, operating an academic publishing house known as the McGill-Queen's University Press.
-It publishes original peer-reviewed and books in all areas of the social sciences and humanities.
+It publishes original peer-reviewed works in all areas of the social sciences and humanities.
 While the press's emphasis is on providing an outlet for Canadian authors and scholarship, the press also publishes authors throughout the world.
 It has over 2,800 books in print.
-The publishing house was known as the McGill University Press in 1963 prior to amalgamating with Queen's in 1969.
+The publishing house was known as the McGill University Press prior to amalgamating with Queen's in 1969.